 - 4- Place the balls on a greases cookie sheet and bake at 425 degrees Fahrenheit for 20 minutes or until golden on top.

 - Leave to cool a bit, but you can indulge while warm.

 Cool mom tip: queso campesino is another cheese that will work well if you don’t find Colombian quesito.
-All the cheeses mentioned for this recipe are available at Sedano’s

-The super easy out of the box way
+Fastest Pandebono Recipe: The super easy out of the box way

-My grandmom used the box too, so I don’t feel I am breaking any sacred pandebono rules 🙂
+Admittedly, my grandmom used the box too, so I don’t feel I am breaking any sacred pandebono rules 🙂

-- A box of pandebono bread mix easily found in Sedano’s Supermarket
+- A box of pandebono bread mix

 - 3.5 cups of Colombian quesito or Mexican queso fresco cheese